Dutch Vote In Covid-dominated Election - UrduPoint

 - 'Corona bonus' - Opinion polls, however, show Rutte far ahead of his closest rival, the anti-Islam PVV (Freedom Party) of Geert Wilders, which is on around 13 percent, making it likely to remain the second-biggest party in parliament.

-"It seems that right-wing voters really like the VVD and Rutte or particularly actually the prime minister," Andre Krouwel, who teaches political science at the Vrije Universiteit Amsterdam, told AFP.
+"It seems that right-wing voters really like the VVD and Rutte," Andre Krouwel, who teaches political science at the Vrije Universiteit Amsterdam, told AFP.

 "So they're getting not only what we call the 'prime minister bonus', that being in the office of prime minister provides, but also the 'corona bonus', because he was the spokesman during the pandemic.".